 Prior to the survey, a data request was made to the Navajo Natural Heritage Program (NNHP) for Navajo Nation endangered species known to occur, or with the potential to occur, on the 7.5-Minute Church Rock, NM Quadrangle.
-A reply (Prall 2016, File#16perm104) to the request was received on March 25, 2016.
+A reply (Prall 2016, File#16perm 104) to the request was received on March 25, 2016.

-The proposed Telstar right-of-way corridor was surveyed on April 13, 2016, by botanist Robyn Tierney.
-Weather during the survey was sunny, with high temperatures in the low to mid- 70's F. Sensitive plant species listed by the Navajo Natural Heritage Program (NNHP) and the U.S. Fish and Wildlife Service (IPaC 2016) and those identified in Table 1 were the focus of the survey, although all species encountered were examined (NNHP 2008).
-The pedestrian survey was conducted as a zigzag transect along each side of the right-of-way centerline, covering both 150 foot-foot width of the corridor and a buffer zone of 50 feet on each side of the proposed right-of-way.
+The proposed Old Church Rock Mine Road right-of way was surveyed on April 13, 2016, by botanist Robyn Tierney.
+Weather during the survey was sunny, with high temperatures in the low 70's F. Sensitive plant species listed by the Navajo Natural Heritage Program (NNHP) and the U.S. Fish and Wildlife Service (IPAC 2016) and those identified in Table 1 were the focus of the survey, although all species encountered were examined (NNHP 2008).
+The pedestrian survey was conducted as a zigzag transect along each side of the centerline, covering both the 20-foot width of the roadbed and a buffer zone of 200 feet on each side of the proposed right-of-way.
 The purpose of the survey was to inspect for and identify species of concern.
 All plants observed in the project area were identified in order to provide a more complete description of the project area environment.
 A list of the plants observed in the project area is included at the end of this report.